Integral U Methodology

 Integral Health and Wellness, particularly in the age of COVID-19, is a core component as while objective research is necessary the understanding of bio/psycho/socio/eco components to making changes in people’s lives is critical from research, policy implementation and practice right on to changing people’s attitudes and practices.
 The field is vast and complex and needs a simple mapping to hold this complexity without complicating issues.

-Having a map that provide a simplicity to this in order to navigate our way through the many challenges and complexities is essential.
-Integral thus refers to inclusive, holistic, comprehensive and developmental.
+Having a map that provide simplicity to navigate through the many challenges and complexities is essential.
+Integral refers to inclusive, holistic, comprehensive and developmental.
 We have taken this theory and introduced elegant practices to support leaders in building their capacity for complexity thinking and perspective taking.

 It can be applied to individual development, to teams, to whole organisations which offers a common ‘language’ in which the diverse and rich languages of meaning and culture can be held in one frame.
 Each point of view is valid and the work is to ascertain what is the most viable point of accessing the fullest potential in the wisdom of the whole – not just one.